Shopify/polaris/src/components/Button/README.md

 #### Navigation

-Merchants generally expect buttons to submit data or take action, and expect links to navigate.
-If you use the `url` prop to pass a value to the button, then the control outputs with an anchor styled as a button instead of an HTML button.
+Merchants generally expect buttons to submit data or take action, and for links to navigate.
+If navigation is required for the button component, use the `url` prop.
+The control will output an anchor styled as a button, instead of a button in HTML, to help convey this difference.

 For more information on making accessible links, see the [link component](/components/navigation/link).